 - Now turn the tube inside out, and sew the wider of the two circles to one end, to make a bottom for your pouch, like this:

 - Turn the whole pouch inside out again.
-Now you've got a bottom on your bag, and if you look inside you'll see the seam you've just made.
+Now you've got a bottom on your bag, and if you look inside you'll see the seam you just made.
 Now it's time to make your "magic" pouch bottom.
-Place a bead of glue along the seam, only 2/3rds of the way around, like this:
+Place a bead of glue along the seam, only two-thirds of the way around, like this:

-- Place the smaller circle on top of the big one, so that it's glued securely along 2/3 of the circumference of the circle, but 1/3 is unattached.
+- Place the smaller circle on top of the big one, so that it's glued securely along two-thirds of the circumference of the circle, but one-third is unattached.
 This will be your "secret flap."

-- Thread your embroidery needle with another 30" of white yarn.
+- Thread your embroidery needle with another 30 inches of white yarn.
 Double the yarn and make a knot at the end.
-Now sew big white stitches in a circle, about 1" below the very top of the bag.
+Next, sew big white stitches in a circle, about 1 inch below the very top of the bag.
 Leave several inches at each end, and clip.
 This will be the "drawstring" for your pouch!

-- Cut a strip of the white paper, 2”x4”, and have your fourth grader write a “lucky leprechaun” message for a little kid for someone for you'd like to do this magic trick.
-Since this is fourth grade, and kids are studying literary devices this year, seize the “lucky leprechaun” moment and have your child write some “alliteration” in which every word begins with one letter.
-Here's a message, for example, using “l.”
-“Lookit!
+- Cut a 2” x 4” strip of the white paper and have your fourth grader write a “lucky leprechaun” message for a little kid or for anyone he'd like to show this magic trick.
+Since this is fourth grade, and kids are studying literary devices, seize the “lucky leprechaun” moment and have your child use alliteration (when every word begins with the same letter) when writing his message.
+Here's a message, for example, using the letter "L." “Look!
 Lovely leprechauns like little kids like YOU!”
-If you're doing this magic fan for a chocolate lover, you might also insert one flat gold-foil coin as well.
+If you're doing this magic fan for a chocolate lover, you might also insert the flat gold-foil coin as well.

-- Now you're ready for the magic part.
-Carefully insert the paper between the two bottom layers of the magic pouch.
-Then hold the pouch open so that it looks completely empty.
+- Now you're ready for the magic.
+Have your child carefully insert the paper between the two bottom layers of the magic pouch.
+Then he should hold the pouch open so that it looks completely empty.
 Say, “See?
 Nothing here but air.
 But if I call a leprechaun, I can get a magic reply!”
-Make a big show of holding the bag up, and saying a bit of blarney to call down some leprechaun “magic.”
-Then reach into the bag, and pull out the paper and chocolate coin that are inside.
-Read them ceremoniously and hand over the chocolate.
+Tell your magician to make a big show of holding the bag up, and saying a bit of blarney to call upon some leprechaun “magic.”
+Then, he can reach into the bag, and pull out the paper and chocolate coin that are inside.
+He'll then read them ceremoniously and hand over the chocolate.
 So what if leprechauns aren't quite real.
-For folks of any age, they can still bring marvelous message magic (and one more chance to practice active all-star alliteration, too!)
+For folks ofall ages, they can still bring marvelous message magic (and provide your kid chance to practice alliteration, too!).